EpiSci/oai-lte-5g-multi-ue-proxy/README.md

 sudo -E ./build/proxy $number_of_ues --nsa enb_ipaddr gnb_ipaddr proxy_ipaddr ue_ipaddr
 ```

-If you do not specify the parameters ending with ipaddr, the default IP addresses are the following.
+If you do not specify the parameters ending with ipaddr, the default IP addresses are as follows:

-enb_ipaddr = 127.0.0.1
+- enb_ipaddr = 127.0.0.1
-gnb_ipaddr = 127.0.0.2
+- gnb_ipaddr = 127.0.0.2
-proxy_ipaddr = 127.0.0.1
+- proxy_ipaddr = 127.0.0.1
-ue_ipaddr = 127.0.0.1
+- ue_ipaddr = 127.0.0.1

 4. Open a terminal and launch nrUE

 nrUE NODE_ID starts from 2 from the first nrUE.
-If you run one more nrUE, the next NODE_ID = 3 in additional terminal.
+If you run one more nrUE, the
+next NODE_ID = 3 in additional terminal.

 ```shell
 cd .../openairinterface5g